emberjs/rfcs/text/0000-ember-data-links-meta-improvements.md

 accessing and interacting with the already available data.

-Meta and links are made available via references for record, belongs-to, has-many and record-arrays (using the new `RecordArrayReference`).
+Meta and links are made available via references for record, belongs-to, has-many and JSON-API documents (using the new `DocumentReference`).
 All those references will expose their corresponding meta and links via – surprise – `meta()` and `links()` methods.
 Since meta is only a plain JavaScript object, there is no need for further abstraction.
 A link on the other hand is